microsoft/live-share/welcome/welcome-joiner.md

 # Welcome to Visual Studio Live Share!

-If you're here, one of the Visual Studio Live Share private preview members has probably **shared a collaboration session with you**!
+If you're here, one of the Visual Studio Live Share private limited preview members has probably **shared a collaboration session with you**!
 Team collaboration should be so quick and natural, that it becomes harder not to do it!
 For this reason, Visual Studio Live Share makes it simple to get started.

 Just follow these steps to join a collaboration session: